KipCollo/Java-Revision/database/orm/jpa/Readme.md

 Specifies a persistent field or property of an entity whose value is an instance of an embeddable class.
 EmbeddedId
 Applied to a persistent field or property of an entity class or mapped superclass to denote a composite primary key that is an embeddable class.
-Entity
-Specifies that the class is an entity.
+@Entity:- Specifies that the class is an entity.
-EntityListeners
-Specifies the callback listener classes to be used for an entity or mapped superclass.
+@EntityListeners:- Specifies the callback listener classes to be used for an entity or mapped superclass.
 EntityResult
 Used in conjunction with the SqlResultSetMapping annotation to map the SELECT clause of a SQL query to an entity result.
 Enumerated